Ian Lavender: After Dad's Army

 In 2019, Lavender appeared alongside Maureen Beattie, Jonathan Harden, Helen Vine and Rosin Rae in the mental health radio monologue series Talking Taboos, produced by Vine.

 Personal life and death

-Lavender was first married to actress Suzanne Kerchiss.
-They had two sons.
-He married his second wife, Michele (Miki) Hardy, in 1993.
-Lavender survived bladder cancer, and a heart attack in mid-2004.
-He was colourblind.

 Lavender grew up supporting Aston Villa F.C..
 When filming began on Dad's Army, he was allowed to choose Pike's scarf from an array in the BBC wardrobe.
-He chose a claret and blue scarf (the colours of Aston Villa) to remind him of his home city.
+Lavender, who was colourblind, chose a claret and blue scarf (the colours of Aston Villa) to remind him of his home city.
 He was a big cricket fan.

 On 22 June 2015, Lavender was awarded a star on the Birmingham Walk of Stars.

+Lavender was first married to actress Suzanne Kerchiss.
+They had two sons.
+Kerchiss appeared as Pike's girlfriend, Ivy, in one episode of Dad's Army.
+Lavender married a second time to Michele (Miki) Hardy in 1993.

-Lavender died on 2 February 2024, two weeks short of his 78th birthday, at the age of 77.
+He survived bladder cancer, and a heart attack in mid-2004.
+Lavender died on 2 February 2024, two weeks short of his 78th birthday.
 His death was announced three days later.
 His funeral took place at Saint Mary's Church, Woolpit, Suffolk, on 29 February.